rterbush/spree_supplier/README.md

 SpreeSupplier
 ================

+**This is very much work in progress.
+It may burn your house down or kick your dog if you aren't careful.**

 A Spree extension to add the concept of product suppliers.
 Suppliers allows a Spree store to keep catalogs from many Suppliers.
 A Spree store owner can select from the StockOffers provided by the Suppliers to add product to the Spree store.

 Installation